Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Numerical validation and comments

 In this section, we illustrate on a simple two-dimensional example the sharpness of the estimates of the systematic error and of the random fluctuations obtained in Theorems~\ref{syserr} and~\ref{randfluc}.

-In the numerical tests, each conductivity of $\mathbb{B}$ takes the value $\alpha=1$ or $\beta=4$ with probability $1/2$.
-In this simple case, the homogenized matrix is given by Dykhne's formula, namely $\Ah=\sqrt{\alpha \beta}\mathrm{Id}=2\mathrm{Id}$ (see for instance \cite[Appendix~A]{Gloria-10}).
-For the simulation of the random walk, we generate --- and store --- the environment along the trajectory of the walk.
-In particular, this requires to store up to a constant times $t$ data.
-In terms of computational cost, the expansive part of the computations is the generation of the randomness.
-In particular, to compute one realization of $\hat A_{t^2}(t)$ costs approximately the generation of $t^2\times 4t=4t^3$ random variables.
-A natural advantage of the method is its full scalability: the $t^2$ random walks used to calculate a realization of $\hat A_{t^2}(t)$ are completely independent.
+In the numerical tests, each conductivity of $\mathbb{B}$ takes the value $\alpha=1$ or \mbox{$\beta=4$} with probability $1/2$.
+In this simple case, the homogenized matrix is given by Dykhne's formula, namely, $\Ah=\sqrt{\alpha\beta}\mathrm{Id}=2\mathrm{Id}$ (see, e.g., \cite{Gloria-10}, Appendix A).
+For the simulation of the random walk, we generate (and store) the environment along the trajectory of the walk.
+In particular, this requires us to store up to a constant times $t$ data.
+In terms of computational cost, the expensive part of the computations is the generation of the randomness.
+In particular, to compute one realization of $\hat A_{t^2}(t)$ costs approximately the generation of $t^2\times4t=4t^3$ random variables.
+A~natural advantage of the method is its full scalability; the $t^2$ random walks used to calculate a realization of $\hat A_{t^2}(t)$ are completely independent.